-We hope you enjoyed learning about some fun, engaging Python exercises.
+We hope you enjoyed these some fun, engaging Python exercises.
 These mini-projects can help build Python fluency, and are great ways to get your student problem solving.

-If your child enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for the best Python classes for kids, including our Python for AI series of classes.
+If you enjoyed these challenges and would like to work on full-scale Python projects, we recommend signing up for the best Python classes for kids, including our Python for AI series of classes.
 Python for AI 1 will be great for students who are still brushing up on their fundamental coding skills.
-Students who were able to successfully complete all or most of these challenges may start with Python for AI 2, Python for AI 3 or (in special cases), Python for AI 4.
-These classes cover advanced topics and involve longer, more involved projects.
+Students who were able to successfully complete all or most of these challenges may start with Python for AI 2, which covers advanced topics and involve longer, more involved projects.

-Up next, for even more activities to build your skills, explore fun Python project for kids.
+Up next, for even more activities to build your skills, explore fun Python projects for kids.